 B12, or methylcobalamin, is a great health booster.
 It’s integral for red blood cell production (which can also strengthen the immune system), and it regulates brain and nerve function.
 Without enough B12, you may increase your risk for fatigue, anemia, impaired memory, depression, or dementia.

 How Your Body Benefits: Vitamin B12 is renowned for supplying energy, so it’s great for recharging.
 You may also want to add B12 to your IV drip ingredients if you need to support your bones and eyes because it may be useful against osteoporosis and macular degeneration.
 Pregnant women can help ensure their baby’s health with an adequate supply of B12 because it helps lower the odds of premature birth and birth defects.
-And it’s essential that vegans and vegetarians supplement with B12 because it’s mainly found in animal-based foods.
+When combined with another supplement called MIC, it is especially helpful for weight loss.
+And much like B complex, it’s essential that vegans and vegetarians supplement with B12 because it’s mainly found in animal-based foods.

 Also called ascorbic acid, vitamin C is a powerhouse for your health.
 It strengthens your immune system against colds, the flu, and other germs, and it may also aid your heart health by decreasing blood pressure and levels of “bad” LDL cholesterol that contribute to heart disease.
 But that’s not all vitamin C does—it’s also an antioxidant that fights free radical damage.